 Numeric, enumeration, date, time, dateTime, or Boolean types consisting of only whitespace characters are considered to be empty.
 This situation is an error (unless the attribute is declared nillable in the GML application schema).
 Such errors should be detected by XML validation software when the file is validated against its XML schema.

-Nilled: The value of the XML element is Null and the element has the XML attribute xsi:nil=”true”.
+Nilled: The XML element has no content and the element has the XML attribute xsi:nil=”true”.
 A nillable attribute is one which the GML application schema or GML profile allows to be nilled.

 notNull: The XML element content or XML attribute value is not Whitespace or Null.